fmend/fmend.github.io/_portfolio/portfolio-1.md

 The subsequent development phase involved intensive collaboration with Blake to transition from theoretical framework to production implementation.
 This represented my first opportunity to apply academic knowledge at a professional level, though it presented numerous technical challenges requiring meticulous attention to architectural details and system integration complexities.

+This process revealed the sometimes stark differences between acadamic theory and actual production in professional settings.
+I needed to ensure that the evaluation pipeline could maintain consistent performance under varying load conditions and provide reliable metrics across different data distributions.
+This required implementing robust error handling and standardized logging mechanisms to track system performance.

 I initiated utilizing the Stanford Question Answering Dataset (SQuAD) as the primary evaluation benchmark.
 SQuAD is comprised of Wikipedia articles and corresponding question-answer pairs, which was perfect for testing the retrieval of their RAG pipeline.
 The choice of SQuAD was strategic, as its established ground truth answers provide reliable standards for measuring retrieval accuracy and answer quality.
 I further incorporated SQuADShifts, which has alternate datasets from sources such as Reddit, Amazon reviews, and New York Times articles and comments.
 The consistent formatting across these datasets enabled efficient cross-domain evaluation with minimal preprocessing requirements, facilitating robust assessment across diverse data sources.

 The dataset interation process required careful consideration of data preprocessing pipelines to ensure fair comparison across different domains.
 I developed formatting procedures that preserved the unique characteristics of each data source while maintaining consistency in evaluation methods.
 This preprocessing framework became a crucial component of the overall evaluation system, enabling seemless switching between datasets during optimization cycles.